 Make a beeline for a bistro table for dinner; for drinks take your pick from the mix of comfortable lounge chairs – all are decked out in plush fabrics and leathers.

 Sydney sybarite.
 Bring a fine knit or cashmere shawl, to honour the hotel’s strong ties to the textiles industry.

-The cosy bar area at Mister Percy’s attracts a local crowd and its carefully curated 100-strong wine list has mainly Mediterranean-style wines, including a touriga-shiraz blend from Gundagai (Sangiovese and Pinot Grigio from Victoria's King Valley are on the menu too).
+The cosy bar area in the restaurant attracts a local crowd and its carefully curated 100-strong wine list has mainly Mediterranean-style wines, including a touriga-shiraz blend from Gundagai (Sangiovese and Pinot Grigio from Victoria's King Valley are on the menu too).
 The cocktail list also has a European lilt, with Italian-approved negronis and fruity Aperol spritzes on offer.

-Dinner’s served daily from 6pm to 10pm; breakfast is from 6.30am to 10am during the week and 7am to 11am on weekends.
+Mister Percy opens for dinner from 5pm till 11pm, from Wednesday to Saturday only.
 The bar’s open from 5pm to 11pm Monday to Saturday (‘til 10pm on Sunday).

 In-room dining is on offer between 5pm and 10pm (expect an additional tray charge).

 Ovolo 1888 Darling Harbour has a prime position in the inner-city suburb of Pyrmont, a short walk from Darling Harbour, Chinatown and some of the city’s best bars and restaurants.